SuperElastix/SimpleElastix/Documentation/README.md

 $ make html
 ```

 The docs will be generated and the output files will be placed in the `build/html/` directory which can be browsed (locally) with your favorite browser.
-The documentation can be automatically generated whenever a file changes (useful for development) using `sphinx-autobuild`:
+The documentation can be automatically regenerated whenever a file changes (useful for development) using `sphinx-autobuild`:

 ```bash
 make livehtml
 ```

-Install `sphinx-autobuild` with `pip install sphinx-autobuild`.
+To enable this behaviour, install `sphinx-autobuild` with `pip install sphinx-autobuild`.